 Please also include a statement of interest in the body of your email, explaining why you should be considered for the position, what experience you have (if any) in performing and promoting poetry, and what you would bring to the position.
 Your statement should ideally be no more than 250 words and include a short profile about you as a person.

 The closing date for all entries is 30th June 2020 and only one entry per poet is allowed.
 Do not submit work more than once.

 You must be age 20 or over and be resident in the County of Worcestershire to be eligible for the title of Worcestershire Poet Laureate.

 Submitted pieces must be original and unpublished in any format.
 Translations of anyone else’s work are not eligible.
 Copyright remains with the writer but entries may be published on the Worcestershire LitFest & Fringe (LitFest) website and social media, read at LitFest events and may be included in an anthology later in the year.

-You must be available on the afternoon of 14th June 2020 for the LitFest Launch event to perform your poems if requested.
+You must be available for the LitFest Launch event to perform your poems if requested.
 (Festival postponed due to Coronavirus – we will keep you updated).